Published: 01 June 2022

 32.4 In no event shall the Contractor respond directly to a request for information unless expressly authorised to do so by the Authority.

-32.5 The Contractor acknowledges that (notwithstanding the provisions of Condition 9) the Authority may, acting in accordance with the former Department of Constitutional Affairs’ Code of Practice on the Discharge of the Functions of Public Authorities under Part 1 of the Freedom of Information Act 2000 (“the Code”), be obliged under the FOIA, or the Environmental Information Regulations to disclose information concerning the Contractor or the Research:
+32.5 The Contractor acknowledges that (notwithstanding the provisions of Clause 9) the Authority may, acting in accordance with the former Department of Constitutional Affairs’ Code of Practice on the Discharge of the Functions of Public Authorities under Part 1 of the Freedom of Information Act 2000 (“the Code”), be obliged under the FOIA, or the Environmental Information Regulations to disclose information concerning the Contractor or the Research:

 32.5.1 in certain circumstances without consulting the Contractor; or

 32.5.2 following consultation with the Contractor and having taken their views into account;